brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 1.0.2 ###
+- Fix: Load the elementor header assets corectly in header.
+This fixes header looking different just when loading the page as previously Elementor would load it's CSS in the footer.

 ### 1.0.1 ###
 - New: Added support for the <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=description">Astra</a> WordPress theme - The Fastest, Most Lightweight &amp; Customizable WordPress Theme.